ethereum/ethereum-org-website/src/content/contributing/translation-program/playbook/index.md

 ### Translation Management Software {#translation-management-software}

-There are a number of translation management systems and localization tools, and the choice of software depends largely on your needs.
+There are many translation management systems and localization tools, and the choice of software depends mainly on your needs.

-While some projects decide against the use of translation management systems and prefer to handle translations manually – either directly in bilingual files or on hosting services, such as GitHub – this greatly reduces control, productivity, quality, scalability, and collaboration capabilities.
-Such an approach might be most useful for small-scale or one-off translation projects.
+While some projects decide against using translation management systems and prefer to handle translations manually – either directly in bilingual files or on hosting services, such as GitHub – this dramatically reduces control, productivity, quality, scalability, and collaboration capabilities.
+Such an approach might be most beneficial for small-scale or one-off translation projects.

 A quick look at some of the most powerful and widely used translation management tools: